eminbaxishli514-cloud/Reporttool/README.md

 - `--xss-wordlist <path>`: Override reflected XSS payload list (default: `/usr/share/seclists/Fuzzing/XSS/XSS-Common.txt`)
 - `--bruteforce-wordlist <path>`: Credentials dictionary for login cracking (default: `/usr/share/seclists/Passwords/Common-Credentials/common.txt`)

-During runtime, ReconGuard first runs Nmap, then launches the crawler.
-If it discovers input fields or ID parameters it will interactively prompt you to:
+During runtime ReconGuard:

-1. Launch credential brute-force attempts (against the supplied `common.txt` or your custom list).
+1. Runs Nmap.
-2. Spray XSS payloads from the configured XSS wordlist.
+2. Immediately asks whether you want to enable brute-force, XSS, or SQLi testing and how many payloads/guesses to take from the SecLists dictionaries (first _N_ entries only).
-3. Fire SQL injection payloads when ID-looking parameters or query strings are observed.
+3. Launches the crawler/Burp phase, where the requested attacks are applied only to relevant forms/parameters.

-All successful payloads/credentials are appended to the `BURP` section of `pen_result` for quick copy/paste into your final report.
+All confirmed payloads/credentials are appended to the `BURP` section of `pen_result` for quick copy/paste into your final report.

 ## Output